 The question of how to buy an engagement ring is one that most New Zealand men, and many women, will come across at some stage.
-It’s something that is (hopefully) only done once, and it is a significant decision, not to mention a significant financial outlay.
+It’s something that is (hopefully) only done once, and it is a significant decision, not to mention a significant financial outlay

 I chose my own engagement ring, and until recently I actually thought I was the exception.
-It turns out, I’m not – while out “researching” this article last week I asked Dan of The Diamond Shop whether more men came in and bought the ring alone, or if couples came in together.
+It turns out, I’m not – while out “researching” this article last week I spoke to Dan of The Diamond Shop about whether more men came in and bought the ring alone, or if couples came in together.
 Not only was the answer the latter, but even when men do buy the ring themselves, usually the woman has had a significant part to play in his decision.
 It’s a big expectation on men to make it alone, so whether you’re helping to nudge your partner along, or you’re choosing the ring together, here’s everything you need to know about buying a diamond engagement ring.

 The first question you both might be asking yourselves, is how much should I spend on an engagement ring?

 While I may have helped perpetuate the myth (started by De Beers with the slogan) to Blair that you’re supposed to spend 2 months’ salary on a ring, this is exactly that – a myth.